JKorf/CryptoExchange.Net/README.md

 To stop synchronizing an order book use the `Stop` method.

 ## Release notes
+* Version 3.0.9 - 07 Jun 2020
+	* Added arraySerialization and postParameterPosition to AuthenticationProvider interface
+	* Fixed array serialization in request body

 * Version 3.0.8 - 02 Jun 2020
 	* Added requestBodyEmptyContent setting for rest client
 	* Added TryParseError for rest implementations to check for error with success status code